tete-dunai/Warehouse_Optimization/README.md

 ## Inspiration

-Is it possible to make forecasts for thousands of products (some of them are highly variable in terms of monthly demand) for the the months after next ?
+Is it possible to make forecasts for thousands of products (some of them are highly variable in terms of monthly demand) for the the months after next?